Vikas Dubey's slain aide Kartikey was not minor: Police | Headlines

 Vikas Dubey's slain aide Kartikey was not minor: Police

-The Uttar Pradesh police said on Thursday that gangster Vikas Dubey's close aide Prabhat Mishra alias Kartikey, who was killed as he attempted to flee from police custody while being taken to Kanpur from Faridabad, was not a minor, as claimed by his family.
-The police claimed that Kartikey forged his class eight transfer certificate and showed his lower by four years.
+The Uttar Pradesh police have said gangster Vikas Dubey's close aide Prabhat Mishra alias Kartikey, who was killed as he attempted to flee from police custody while being taken to Kanpur from Faridabad, was not a minor, as claimed by his family.
+The police claimed on Thursday that Kartikey forged his Class 8 transfer certificate and showed his age lower by four years.
 With the help of the fake document, he took admission in another school and graduated from high school in 2018, they said.

+After that, he had his Aadhaar card made on the basis of his high school mark sheet, the police said.
+To support their claim, police made Kartikey's certain documents public.

 ALSO READ